phytooracle/3d_landmark_selection/running_landmark_selection.md

 ## Set IP address

-Open Powershell or Command Prompt in <b>Administrator Mode</b> and find your IP address by running:
+Open Powershell on Windows or Terminal on MacOS and find your IP address by running:

 ```powershell
 ipconfig